gdurelle/keepshare/README.md

 ## Usage

-You need a an account with email/password.
+You need a an account with email/password. (created through the ```db:seed``` task)

-You need to pass Basic Auth credentials on eahc requests.
+You need to pass Basic Auth credentials on each requests.

-Everyone can read anything.
+* Everyone can read anything.

-Users with user role can create, update and destroy its own lists.
+* Users with user role can create, update and destroy its own lists.

-User with admin role can CRUD everything.
+* User with admin role can CRUD everything.

 ### GET requests